iterative/dvc.org/static/docs/get-started/configure.md

 # Configure

-Once you install DVC, you will be able to start using it (in its local setup) immediately.
+Once you install DVC, you'll be able to start using it (in its local setup) immediately.

 However, remote storage should be set up (see `dvc remote`) if you need to share